-A preliminary contract (called a contrato de promessa de compra e venda) lays out the terms of the sale.
-These include the owner’s name, details of the property (including property boundaries), the purchase price, and the closing date.
-At this time a deposit is paid, usually 10% (and details of this payment are listed in the preliminary contract, too).
-You will lose your deposit if you later withdraw from the purchase.
+A preliminary contract lays out the terms of the sale, including the completion date.
+At this time a deposit is paid, usually 10%.
+You will lose your deposit if you subsequently withdraw from the purchase.
 However, should the seller back out, he/she must pay you twice the value of your deposit.

-On completion of the sale, and the transfer of ownership, both parties sign the escritura (the title deeds) before the notary.
-The balance of the purchase price, plus all fees and taxes, is paid at this time.
+On completion of the sale, and the transfer of ownership, both parties sign the escritura (the title deeds) before a notary.
+The balance of the purchase price plus all fees and taxes is paid at this time.

-For purchase-related fees, the ballpark figure is 10%.
-Depending on declared value of the property, transfer tax goes from 0% to 8%.
+For purchase related fees, the ballpark figure is 10%.
+Depending on declared value, transfer tax goes from 0% to 8%.
 Legal fees are 1% to 2%; notary and land registry fees around 2.5%; and annual local taxes can be up to 0.8%.
-Agents’ fees mostly range from 3% to 5%, though the vendor pays these.
+Agents’ fees mostly range from 3% to 5%, though the seller pays these.